nuxt-modules/sanity/docs/content/en/helpers/images.md

 position: 10
 ---

 This module defines a global `<SanityImage>` component to assist with auto-generating your image URLs.
 It is a lightweight functional component that simply turns the props into a valid image URL.
 For more details on the props it accepts, see [the Sanity documentation](https://www.sanity.io/docs/image-urls) - all those options are accepted.
+The only required prop is `assetId`.

 Alternatively, if you are procedurally generating your image URLs you may wish to use [the `@sanity/image-url` package](https://github.com/sanity-io/image-url).